 Keep in mind that there are no right or wrong answers here.
-Some people may really want to visit a place where their dog can romp off-leash, while for others that isn’t as important, or could even be a deterrent.
+Some people may really want to visit a place where their dog can romp off-leash, while for others that aren’t as important or could even be a deterrent.
 The answers to these questions will help you.

 Emergencies and travelling with your pets – some good advice

 For pets, be sure to have at the contact information to at least three different emergency veterinarians near the vacation destination.
 Just like people, an animal needs somewhere to go in case an emergency happens.
 Avoid this panic by having this information prepared and available while on vacation.
-Each of our pet friendly accommodation options have an informative information booklet incorporating details such as these.
+Each of our pet-friendly accommodation options has an informative information booklet incorporating details such as these.

 Mornington Peninsula has many dog-friendly beaches that are ideal for bringing home to shake onto the rug.

-There are a number of cafes, restaurants and attractions that cater for pets ie. water bowls and areas to tie them up:
+There are a number of cafes, restaurants and attractions that cater to pets ie. water bowls and areas to tie them up:

 - Peninsula Pantry – best breakfast and quick lunches – they have a bowl of water and happy for your pooch to be tied up outside